-Michael Levine, MD, is a medical toxicologist at Banner Good Samaritan Medical Center in Phoenix.
+Michael Levine, MD, is a medical toxicologist at Banner – University Medical Center Phoenix.

 Question: Rattlesnakes have recently been spotted in my neighborhood, and I’m concerned that I’ll get bitten while doing yard work.
 What should I do if I spot a rattlesnake?

 Answer: Even in the most developed Valley communities, living in the desert means we may encounter rattlesnakes.
 Staying aware of your surroundings is the best defense in avoiding a rattlesnake confrontation, especially outdoors.
 Keep distractions to a minimum; if you’re doing yard work, pay attention to your work area and avoid listening to music on headphones or talking on your cell phone.
 Do keep a phone nearby, however, in case you need to call for help.
 Also, wear long pants and closed-toe shoes for extra protection.